-It also does not allow changes to templates that have already been used to create entities; following the start of server use, once folders and/or documents already exist on the server the following operations which affect the classification scheme are allowed:
+After the start of server use, once folders and/or documents already exist on the server the following operations which affect the classification scheme are allowed:

 - New classes can be added to any level in the archive at any time.
 New classes will be assigned classification codes automatically or manually, depending on the automatic classification code settings. - A class can be deleted if the class contains no entities, that is, if it is completely empty. - Adding templates that define the metadata of child entities.
 They can be added to a particular location in the hierarchy. - Entities can be moved along with the entire entity tree contained in the entity being moved.
 For more information see chapter Moving records in the classification scheme (re-classification).